Does Rhode Island Allow Transfer on Death Deeds?

 Rhode Island does not authorize transfer on death deeds.
 3 alternatives are available to transfer real property at death without probate.

 Rhode Island has not adopted the Uniform Real Property Transfer on Death Act or any TOD deed statute.
 No authority exists in R.I.
-Gen. Laws Title 34 (Property).
+Gen. Laws Title 34 (Property) or Title 33 (Probate Practice and Procedure).

 These mechanisms transfer real property at death without probate in Rhode Island: